 Counseling individuals with Autism Spectrum Disorders (ASDs)

-After the last decade of working with individuals on the Autism Spectrum, both at home and professionally I have learned that treatment requires many different puzzle pieces be addressed.
+After the last 15 years of working with individuals with Autism Spectrum Disorder (level 1 support), both at home and professionally I have learned that treatment requires many different puzzle pieces be addressed.
 Here is a brief outline of tips I like to keep in mind:

 CONCRETE LANGUAGE: Both children and adults will interpret things very literally – and it impacts their understanding of others and themselves.

-KNOWING WHAT TO DO, BUT NOT WHEN TO DO IT: People on the Spectrum can feel very overwhelmed and confused by other’s actions and expectations of behavior.
+KNOWING WHAT TO DO, BUT NOT WHEN TO DO IT: People with an ASD can feel very overwhelmed and confused by other’s actions and expectations of behavior.

 HIGH ANXIETY, ANGRY OUTBURSTS, SHUTTING DOWN: Learning techniques of self-soothing and healthy self-talk is a struggle for those with an ASD.

 DIFFICULTIES WITH SENSORY REGULATION / INTEGRATION: Sensory sensitivity is a very common and real neurological phenomenon.
-For the child with an ASD it is especially hard to communicate their experience since they won’t realize that you aren’t experiencing the same thing.
+For the person with an ASD it is often hard to communicate their experience since they won’t realize that you aren’t experiencing the same thing.

 DIFFICULTIES WITH PERSPECTIVE TAKING (eg: ‘Theory of Mind’): At their core, ASDs are social communication disorders and being able to see alternate perspectives is a ‘blind spot’ for those with an ASD.